surajx/Autoencoder-QLearner/README.md

 ### How to run

+Navigate to `code` folder, then use the following command:

 `python pacman.py -p PacmanQAgent -x 2000 -n 2010 -a epsilon=0.05,gamma=0.8,alpha=0.2 -l mediumGrid -e autoenc -d state_file_mediumGrid_uniq.dat -u 10 -i 3000`

 * `-u : number of hidden neurons`